cbmLAD/cbmLAD_project/README.md

 ### 🔵 One-vs-One (OVO)

 - Each class is compared **against one other class at a time**.
-- Patterns are generated for each binary comparison:
+- For example, patterns are generated for each binary comparison:
   - $P_{1v2}, P_{2v1}, P_{1v3}, P_{3v1}, \\ldots$

 ![OVO Illustration](OVO.png)